AztecProtocol/aztec-packages/docs/docs/dev_docs/tutorials/writing_private_voting_contract.md

 #include_code constructor yarn-project/noir-contracts/src/contracts/easy_private_voting_contract/src/main.nr rust

 `context.call_public_function()` takes three arguments:
-1. The caller of the function (to keep things private, we are using `context.this_address()` which refers to the contract address)
+1. The contract address whose method we want to call
 2. The selector of the function to call (we can use `compute_selector()` for this)
 3. The arguments of the function (we pass the `admin`)